Bluedot-Innovation/PointSDK-Xamarin-Android/README.md

 3. Build the project with `release` configuration.
 It will produce `Bluedot.PointSDK.Android.X.Y.Z.nupkg` in `PointSDK-Xamarin-Android/bin/Release/`.

 ## Validating
-There is a Integration sample at `git@github.com:Bluedot-Innovation/PointSDK-Xamarin-minimal-app-Android.git`.
-The clone is a primary source of any modifications.
+There is a Integration sample at https://github.com/Bluedot-Innovation/PointSDK-Xamarin-minimal-app-Android.
+To validate the Nuget package:

 1. Open `BDPointAndroidXamarinDemo.sln`